SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Proposed Dataset, Tasks, and Metric

+To address this limitation, we introduce the Confidence Adjusted top-1 GT Ratio@$k$ (CAR@$k$), a confidence-aware evaluation metric for ambiguous recommendation tasks with binary GT labels.
+It penalizes overconfident errors, discounts uncertain successes, and rewards predictions that are both correct and confident.
+Formally, CAR@$k$ is defined as:

-where $P \in \mathbb{R}^k$ represents the predicted relevance scores of the top-$k$ candidates, standardized using z-score normalization and converted into probabilities via the softmax function.
-Let $p_\mathrm{top\text{-}1}, p_\mathrm{GT} \in P$ denote the probabilities of the top-1 candidate and the highest-ranked GT, respectively.
-CAR@$k$ is defined as the probability ratio $p_\mathrm{GT}/p_1$ adjusted by the model's confidence term $\mathcal{C}(P, k)$, enabling the metric to effectively capture ambiguous yet plausible retrieval outcomes by explicitly accounting for the model's uncertainty.
+where $\smash{P \in \mathbb{R}^k}$ is the vector of predicted relevance scores over the top-$k$ candidates, which are z-score normalized and converted into probabilities via the softmax function.
+Here, $p_\mathrm{GT}$ and $p_\mathrm{top\text{-}1}$ denote the estimated probabilities of the GT and the top-1 candidate, respectively.

-$\mathcal{C}(P, k)$ indicates the model's prediction confidence, ranging from 0.5 (low confidence) to 1.0 (high confidence), and is defined as follows:
+$\mathcal{C}(P, k)$ quantifies the model’s confidence, ranging from 0.5 (low confidence) to 1.0 (high confidence):